 Poor lighting, lack of video, contradictory witnesses, or absence of a weapon can undermine the State’s case.

 In many cases, aggravated assault charges are reduced to lesser offenses such as simple assault or improper exhibition of a weapon.
-These reductions can eliminate felony exposure and dramatically reduce long-term consequences.
+Those outcomes are explained in How Aggravated Assault Charges Get Reduced in Florida.

-A felony assault charge doesn’t have to destroy your life.
+A felony assault charge does not have to destroy your life.
 With the right strategy and experienced representation, you may be able to:

 At Michael White, P.A., we bring former prosecutor insight to every violent crimes case in South Florida.
-We know how the State builds its case — and how to break it down.
+We know how the State builds these cases — and how to break them down.

 Many aggravated assault cases are won before trial.
 Early intervention — including pre-filing advocacy, witness review, and evidence preservation — can prevent felony charges from being formally filed or block sentencing enhancements before they attach.

 Aggravated assault cases move quickly, and what you say or do early on can make or break your defense.
-Early legal representation can prevent charges from being enhanced, preserve favorable evidence, and stop a case from escalating before it fully develops.
+Early legal representation can preserve favorable evidence, challenge weak assumptions, and stop a case from escalating before it fully develops.

 🟡 Call today at (954) 270-0769, or schedule your free consultation.